 This 12-credit program provides you with an understanding of public policy and the principles of management and administration in the public sector.
 With the public administration certificate, you will be on your way to fulfilling managerial and supervisory responsibilities in a public agency or nonprofit organization.

-Courses are offered on our main campus in Muncie, Indiana.
+Courses are offered on our main campus in Muncie, Indiana as well as an online summer course.
 You can earn the certificate in two years or less by attending class no more than one evening per week.

 Charles Taylor, PhD

 As a public employee, you need to upgrade your management and administrative skills to keep pace with the job market—and successfully navigate the financial stresses in government.
 And you need a credential to document your mastery of advanced management training.